algolia/docsearch/docs/src/behavior.md

 ```

 When a custom `handleSelected` is set, default browser clicks on suggestions are
-disabled and only `handleSelected` is called.
+turned off and only `handleSelected` is called.

 ## `queryHook`